danzeeeman/Code-Toolkit-Python.A.Fa24/Syllabus.md

 We will usually begin class by reviewing the previous week’s homework, showing examples of student work and addressing any questions that came up.
 Then I will offer an interactive lecture on new coding topics.
 Approximately every other week we will spend 30-40 minutes of class time on conceptual material and reading discussion.
 We will take a short break halfway through class.
-Sometimes I can forget – please remind me!
+We are going to write a lot of code together.

 ## Final Grade Calculation